rust-stuco/lectures/week1/slides.md

 * No null pointers!
 * No buffer overflows!
 * No data races!
-* Memory safety as a guarantee at the type checker
+* Memory safety as a guarantee through the type checker
-* Robust type system with functional paradigms
+* Robust type system with functional patterns
 * Unified build system and dependency management